DiogoSantoss/kant-bot/README.md

 - Integration with [Metro Lisboa API](https://api.metrolisboa.pt/store/)
 - Some Kant lore
 - Containerize with Docker
+- Switch to gRPC to communicate between the bot and the services
 - CI/CD with Github Actions
 - Host somewhere (maybe Heroku)

+## Architecture

+I wanted to take this opportunity to learn more about microservices and therefore this architecture is centered around that.
+The bot is used as a frontend for the users in Discord while the business logic is implemented in a backend with multiple microservices.
+The communication between the frontend and the backend is done throught gRPC.

 ## Invite link
 Use this [link](https://discord.com/oauth2/authorize?client_id=994381773909803050&permissions=8&scope=bot) to invite Kant to your server.